ivangsm/blugo/README.md

-# GOB - Bluetooth Manager for Linux
+# BLUGO - Bluetooth Manager for Linux

 > A minimalist Bluetooth manager with a modern Terminal User Interface (TUI) for Linux, built with Go and BlueZ.